 West Euston Partnership is a community charity working with local people, businesses and organisations to tackle inequalities in health and employment.
-We run free courses and activities aimed at improving quality of life for people in the area.
-Please visit us in the one stop shop, use our computers free of charge, and find out about locally-run events and employment opportunities.
+We run free training and activities aimed at improving quality of life for people in the area.
+Please contact us at email@example.com to find out more about what we are doing to support our community throughout this period.

 We provide inclusive services, support and information for all West Euston residents.